Saeidhoseinipour/NMTFcoclust/README.md

 ## Contributions
-- We proposed a co-clustering algorithm Orthogonal Parametric Non-negative Matrix Tri-Factorization (OPNMTF) by Adding two penalty terms for controlling the orthogonality of row and column clusters based on $𝛼$-divergence.
+- We proposed a co-clustering algorithm Orthogonal Parametric Non-negative Matrix Tri-Factorization (OPNMTF) by Adding two penalty terms for controlling the orthogonality of row and column clusters based on 𝛼-divergence.
-- We use the $𝛼$-divergence as a measure of divergence between the observation matrix and the approximation matrix.
-This unification permits more flexibility in determining divergence measures by changing the value of $𝛼$.
+- We use the 𝛼-divergence as a measure of divergence between the observation matrix and the approximation matrix.
+This unification permits more flexibility in determining divergence measures by changing the value of 𝛼.
-- Experiments on six real text datasets demonstrate the effectiveness of the proposed model compared to the state-of-the-art co-clustering methods.
+- Experiments on six real text datasets demonstrate the effectiveness of the proposed model compared to the state-of-the-art co-clustering methods.

 ## Highlights